Low risk, long lifecycle games

 Recurring income, at a low cost, is driven by the ability to retain users over a longer period.
 Our games usually have a long lifecycle and can be extended through continual updates.
 Regular updates are made continuously in the games to maintain and create new interest among users.
 This is called live ops.
 By actively managing the portfolio and working systematically with live ops across our markets, we can increase both retention and monetization in our games.

-Stillfront’s organic growth engine is called the Stillops platform.
+Stillfront’s operational platform is called the Stillops platform.
 The platform consists of four main pillars: Stillbase (our knowledge exchange platform), Stillsuite (our shared tools and services), Stillhubs (our distributed expertise and services), and Stillforce (our collaborations and distributed growth initiatives).

 The Stillops platform enables for positive synergies across our gaming studios, whilst the distributed approach ensures speed and enables us to leverage each studio’s strengths.
 By having access to user data derived from several billion game downloads across our diversified portfolio, our studios can share best-practice across geographies and benefit from collaborating with other studios across the globe.

 Our strong brands and marketing skills in the F2P model, paired with our successful Stillops platform and a strong track-record of value creating acquisitions, provide a good foundation for continued strong growth well above the market for many years to come.